centaurmontano/register-login-system/README.md

 - [MongoDB](#mongodb)
 - [Detailed Guideline/Client Requirements](#detailed-guidelineclient-requirements)
 - [Setting Up and Running the Project](#setting-up-and-running-the-project)
-## How to Install MongoDB and Connect MongoDB Compass to Localhost

 - [How to Install MongoDB and Connect MongoDB Compass to Localhost](#how-to-install-mongodb-and-connect-mongodb-compass-to-localhost)
 - [License](#license)

 ## Required Material and Installation